JC3P0/JavaWeather/README.md

     - Add a location:
         Enter the city name in the "Add Location" screen.
-        Click the "Enter" button to fetch and display the weather data.
+        Click the "Enter" button to collect and display the weather data.

     - View the forecast:
         Click on the "Forecast" button to view the 5-day weather forecast.